-2. Tree Preservation
+1. Boundary Tree Preservation

-There were concerns regarding the preservation of existing trees on the subject lands, especially adjacent to existing low-density residential lots.
-Planning staff advised that the applicants will be required to preserve and protect boundary trees in accordance with the City's tree preservation policies and standards.
+Concerns were expressed regarding the preservation of existing trees on the subject lands, particularly as they relate to boundary trees adjacent to the existing low-density residential lots to the immediate west.
+On October 25, 2017, City staff, the applicant and their consultants, met on-site with several local residents to discuss boundary tree preservation details.
+Planning staff advised that the applicant will be required to preserve and protect boundary trees in accordance with the City's tree preservation policies and standards as referenced in a memorandum provided to Council on October 30, 2017, and attached as Appendix K to this report.